Signs and symptoms of lung carcinoid tumors

 Some carcinoid tumors can make hormone-like substances that are released into the bloodstream.
 Lung carcinoids do this far less often than gastrointestinal carcinoid tumors.

 Cushing syndrome: In rare cases, lung carcinoid tumors may make a hormone called ACTH.
-This causes the adrenal glands to make too much cortisol and other hormones.
-This can lead to weight gain, easy bruising, weakness, drowsiness, high blood sugar (or even diabetes), high blood pressure, and increased body and facial hair.
+This causes the adrenal glands to make too much cortisol (a steroid hormone) and other hormones.
+This can lead to:

 The symptoms and signs above may be caused by lung carcinoid tumors, but they can also be caused by other conditions.
 Still, if you have any of these problems, it’s important to see your doctor so the cause can be found and treated, if needed.